 As result, my blog was a total failure for the first few years because my writing was a regurgitation of what was already out there.

 There was no soul to my posts.
-I never took a strong stance on anything.
+I never took a strong stance on anything and I overanalyzed everything.

 But when I finally got personal and expressed my opinion, my articles immediately gained traction.
 No one likes to read “bland” content that plays it safe.
 People want to hear what’s on in your mind!